datastring/forgetful-notes/content/notes/config.md

 Partials are what dictate what gets rendered to the page.
 Want to change how pages are styled and structured?
 You can edit the appropriate layout in `/layouts`.

 For example, the structure of the home page can be edited through `/layouts/index.html`.
 To customize the footer, you can edit `/layouts/partials/footer.html`

-More info about partials on [Hugo's website.](https://gohugo.io/templates/partials/)

-Still having problems?
-Checkout our [FAQ and Troubleshooting guide](setup/troubleshooting.md).